microbemarsh/custom_shells/README.md

 This is a collection of shell scripts I produced and use in the analysis of bacterial metagenomic data.
 I currently use all of these within a SLURM HPC.

 * [16S.sh](https://github.com/microbemarsh/custom_shells/blob/main/16S.sh/ "16S.sh")
-  will perform chopper [chopper](https://github.com/wdecoster/chopper/ "chopper") trimming and [emu](https://gitlab.com/treangenlab/emu/ "emu") abundance estimations on gzipped fastq files from ONT nanopore sequence data.
-I generally will use a shell script to perform the seqkit scat step prior to this so I can rename my samples individually.
+  will perform everything from [fast5 --> pod5](https://github.com/nanoporetech/pod5-file-format/blob/master/python/pod5/README.md#pod5-convert-fast5) file conversion, [dorado](https://github.com/nanoporetech/dorado) basecalling, trimming primers and barcodes with [porechop](https://github.com/rrwick/Porechop), filtering reads with chopper [chopper](https://github.com/wdecoster/chopper/ "chopper") and finally [emu](https://gitlab.com/treangenlab/emu/ "emu") abundance estimations with both the Emu and RDP databases.
+This was intended for use with ONT nanopore 16S sequence data and the only inputs are the fast5 files from your sequencing run.
+You must input your new file names into the script before running, that is the only manual part of the pipeline.

 * [hgtloop.sh](https://github.com/microbemarsh/custom_shells/blob/main/hgtloop.sh/ "hgtloop.sh")
   will loop through multiple metagenomic contigs in fasta format and use [waafle](https://github.com/biobakery/waafle/ "waafle") to identify lateral gene transfer events.